neurite/debian-setup/docs/0201-partitions.md

 |                     | /stash      | EXT4 | 512 GB | relatime, nodev, nosuid, noexec  |           |
 | RAID10              | /samba      | EXT4 | 4 TB   | relatime, nodev, nosuid, noexec  | largefile |

 Finally it lets you review the partitions.
+Scroll to the bottom of the review list, choose `Finish partitioning and write changes`.

 ![](ss-partitions.jpg "partitions")

-Note the blue boxes in the above screenshot highlight the RAID related stuff.

 ### Software RAID

+First, let's talk briefly about hardware RAID.
 If you have set up RAID in the BIOS and have correctly edited the command `Expert install`, the RAID should appear here as a single disk.
 Partition it as if it is a single disk.
-Remember this for setting up hardware RAID.
+Again this is for setting up hardware RAID.

+See the screenshot below for software RAID.

 ![](ss-raid.jpg "raid partitions")

-The preferred RAID is the software RAID.
+Software RAID is the preferred RAID.
 There is an option `Configure software RAID` (the first blue box in the screenshot).
 Once set, the RAID will appear as a single disk (the second blue box).
 The third blue box list the disks composing the RAID. **Do not touch them**.

 If you have a previously set software RAID, as the RAID configuration is written on the disks, it should show up here as a single device.
 You do not need to configure the RAID again.
 For example, mine just shows up as `RAID10 device #0`.
 It is from a previous install.

-You can keep the data already on the RAID device.
+**You can keep the data already on the RAID device**.
 Here is how: Select the partition (not the disk) on the RAID disk.
 Flip `Use as: do not use` to `Use as: Ext4 journaling file system` and `Format the partition: no, keep existing data`.
 Set up the mount point and mounting options.

 ![](ss-mount-opts.jpg)